rivtechprojects/clipvault/README.md

-# ClipVault - Code Snippet Manager with AI Tagging
+# ClipVault - Code Snippet Manager with Tagging

 ClipVault is a full-stack application designed to help developers organize, search, and manage their code snippets.
 It supports syntax highlighting, tagging, search functionality, and optional AI-powered tag suggestions.